 Given that the survey biomass is down to a low level than any seen since the late 1990s, it is expected that numbers and weights of all stock components are also low.
-Spawning stock biomass-i.e. of females-accounted for 44.4% of the total survey biomass in 2013, the highest value so far observed (Table 7).
-The number of females, estimated at 27.8%, is also the highest proportion of the estimated total yet seen (Table 6).
+Spawning stock biomass-i.e. of females-accounted for 44.4% of the total survey biomass in 2013 and 47.8% in 2014, the highest value so far observed (Table 7).
+The number of females, estimated at 28.8% in 2014, is also the highest proportion of the estimated total yet seen (Table 6).

-Compared with the length distributions in 2012, there are a greater proportion of the very smallest shrimps, those below about 15 mm CPL (13.1%) caught by this year survey, (Fig. 7 and Fig10).
-Also a greater proportion of the largest females above 23 mm CPL (Fig. 7 and Fig. 10), which composed over 24% of the stock by number; the length distribution is relatively deficient in the intermediate lengths.
+Compared with the length distributions in both 2012 and 2013, there are a greater proportion of the very smallest shrimps, those below about 15 mm CPL caught by this year survey in Disko bay and Vaigat, while the proportion of shrimps below 15 mm CPL is lower in the offshore regions (Fig10).
+The proportion of of the largest females above 23 mm CPL were comparable with the 2013 level in Disko Bay and Vaigat, while the proportion were lower in the offshore regions(Fig. 7 and Fig. 10), which composed over 28% of the stock by number.
+In offshore regions length distribution is relatively deficient in the intermediate lengths.
 In spite of this, the fishable biomass is estimated at 93% of the survey total biomass, a proportion that is close to average, probably because of the unusually high proportion of females.
 The high proportion of large shrimps is expected to make the stock in its present state sensitive to fishing pressure, as the fishery prefers, in general, to catch the largest shrimps; while a deficiency in intermediate sizes bodes ill for short-term recruitment to the fishable and to the spawning stocks.